Hussein-luigi/EXCEL-SHOTING-GAME/README.md

 ---

 ## 🕹️ **How to Play**
-1.Before launching the game, ensure you copy and paste the ShotExcel folder into the C:\ partition on your computer.
+1. Before launching the game, ensure you copy and paste the ShotExcel folder into the C:\ partition on your computer.

 2. Open the file `game1.xlsm` in Microsoft Excel.

 3. Enable macros to start the game.

 4. Enjoy shooting targets and experience the legendary soundtracks!

 ---